aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

 ## Troubleshooting

-- If you get an CloudFormation Internal Failure error while deploying the stack, please check you have properly created the GITHUB_TOKEN secret
+- If you get a CloudFormation Internal Failure error while deploying the stack, please check you have properly created the GITHUB_TOKEN secret
-- If you get an error 400 message as a detailed error message when CodeBuild fails, please check you have properly modify your cdk.json file
+- If you get an error 400 message as a detailed error message when CodeBuild fails, please check you have properly modified your cdk.json file
-- If you get an error message stating _Cannot have more thant 1 builds in queue for the account_ as a detailed error message when CodeBuild fails, please retry the step in CodePipeline.
+- If you get an error message stating _Cannot have more thant 1 build in queue for the account_ as a detailed error message when CodeBuild fails, please retry the step in CodePipeline.
 You are reaching a limit due to the fact that your AWS account is new.
 You can make a support request to increase the limit.

 # WalkThrough